Trivia questions about California

 Answer: None!
 (Trick question)

-While you enjoyed s’mores around the camp fire, there’s no “S’mores City” in California!
+While you enjoyed s’mores around the campfire, there’s no “S’mores City” in California!
 However, there is a town called Weed (named after a person, not the plant) and another called Cool – both would make excellent camp names!

 Answer: Los Angeles Lakers